mikelove/avgtxlength/README.md

 ## Cufflinks output

-In order to obtain the effective length, we use the `isoforms.fpkm_tracking` file, and calculate the average length for the isoforms, weighting by the ratio of each isoform's FPKM over the total FPKM for all isoforms.
+For Cufflinks output files, we do not have the exact same quantity, the average effective length, but the `isoforms.fpkm_tracking` file does report the length of each isoform and the FPKM estimate for each isoform.
+We can calculate the average gene length by averaging over the isoforms, weighting by the ratio of each isoform's FPKM to the total FPKM for all isoforms.